 - 1. Management capability is more than technical capability.
 It pertains to whether the applicants and their R&D teams and other supporting members have demonstrated and can demonstrate the ability to bring the project to fruition.
 For example, apart from the research team, whether there are other facilities such as a technology transfer office of a university which will devote the effort to bring the project to realisation, or whether the R&D team has the support of companies already well-established in the market. - 2.
 The capacity of the project team(s) will be considered having regard to its commitments in other areas including on-going ITF projects. - 3.
-Where appropriate, the track record of the lead applicant and the project team in previous ITF projects (including management of project schedule and compliance with reporting/monitoring requirements) will also be reviewed.
+Where appropriate, the track record of the lead applicant and the project team in managing previous ITF projects (including management of project schedule and compliance with reporting/monitoring requirements) will also be reviewed.
 In particular, project teams with a poor track record of complying with reporting requirements (e.g. timeliness and quality) may be considered as lacking the necessary management capability to carry out ITF projects.
-Accordingly, project coordinators must have all outstanding reports and audited accounts under their purview submitted before they could commence new projects.
+Accordingly, project coordinators must have all outstanding reports and/or audited accounts of all ITF-funded R&D projects under their purview submitted before they could commence new ITSP projects.